 And it’s been working… VERY WELL.

-This struck a chord with me, since it’s the model I aim to achieve with my own sites, and the one I teach about in the Niche Site Course.
+This struck a chord with me, since it’s the model I aim to achieve with my own blogs, and the one I teach about in the Niche Site Course.
 While I’m nowhere near the level of traffic and Adsense income as Jack, it’s such an inspiration to see that such numbers are possible.

 I’ve learned so much just researching his approach and mindset while building these two companies, and I hope you can get something valuable out of it yourself.

 Although Jack is usually the first name that comes to mind when you think of eHow, he’s not the one who founded it.

 eHow was originally founded in the early years of the first web bubble, in 1998.

 It wasn’t a typical “niche site” project started by a few guys.
 It was a full-fledged, VC backed startup with 200 employees.
 They launched with $36M in funding, including an investment from the top VC firm at the time, Hummer Winblad.